 How do I get a DBA?

 The filing procedures for a DBA varies according to county, city, state, and business structure.
 However, most states will require general information, including business legal name, the proposed DBA name, and the name and addresses of all owners and partners.

 What is the difference between DBA and LLC?

-The main difference between a DBA and limited liablitity company (LLC) is the legal structure.
+The main difference between a DBA and an LLC is the legal structure.
 Unlike an LLC, a DBA is not considered a legal business structure.
 Instead, a DBA is filed when a sole proprietorship or general partnership conducts business under a fictitious name.

 Can two businesses have the same DBA name?